-Protected animal scientific or educational purposes permits
+Protected animal permits for scientific/research or educational purposes - non-protected areas

-Examples of scientific activities
+Examples of scientific and research activities

 - A government department conducting research including fauna surveys, for example pre-development, or to research how effective a wildlife crossing is.

 - A consultant conducting fauna surveys for an Environmental Impact Study.